Create a Website Account - Manage notification subscriptions, save form progress and more.

-The cemetery has no requirement on any outer burial containers, ie, concrete liners or vaults.
-However, the use of one does help prevent the cemetery grounds from sinking in over time.
+The cemetery has no requirement for any outer burial containers, i.e., concrete liners or vaults.
+However, using one is recommended as it does help prevent the cemetery grounds from sinking in over time.

 The Taylor Streets Project uses funds from the 2019 Infrastructure Bond to improve roads, address drainage issues, replace water and wastewater lines, and repave driveways within the City’s right-of-way.
 Five streets will be reconstructed as part of the project.
 The project will improve mobility and safety along the following streets: